← Guides

 V5C photo tips

-• Make sure the image is sharp and well-lit - avoid shadows across the text
+• Make sure each image is sharp and well-lit - avoid shadows across the text

-• Ensure fields V.9 (Euro standard), B (date of registration), and P.3 (fuel type) are clearly legible
+• Ensure the vehicle details and fields such as V.9 (Euro standard), B (date of registration), and P.3 (fuel type) are clearly legible

 • A smartphone camera is fine; you do not need a scanner